 Master data is the backbone of any company’s data infrastructure.
 But the nature of their master data can differ a lot depending on the type of industry, enterprise size and business area.

-Manufacturing companies have different challenges than retailers.
-Whereas the retailer’s business generally begins with a complete and well-described product, the manufacturer’s process starts with product ideation and planning, moves to production and sequencing and often follows through to the product’s delivery and into service life.
+The production industry has different challenges than retail.
+Whereas the retailer’s business generally begins with a complete and well-described product, the industrial process starts with product ideation and planning, moves to production and sequencing and often follows through to the product’s delivery and into service life.

 Decisive for a manufacturer’s revenue is the ability to streamline the product development and shorten the time-to-market.
 This requires good data management including access to trustworthy data from end to end and a data management solution to facilitate collaboration.